 - Click on "My Account" at the top of the screen.

-- Check the boxes beside the items you want to renew or select "All" at the top of your checkout list.
+- Check the boxes beside the items you want to renew or check the box beside "Select All".

 *You will not be able to select items that have been renewed twice already.

 - Click on the "Renew" button.

 - A Renewal Confirmation window will pop up.
 Click "Yes".
 The page will refresh and your item(s) will be renewed for 28 days.